pyxem/kikuchipy/README.md

 ### bakcground_static.py

-Subtract static background from patterns by (1) a background image from NORDIF or (2) a calculated mean pattern.
+Subtract static background from patterns by (1) a background image from NORDIF.

 ### background_dynamic.py